 What does it all add up to?
 The Mountain of Accountability

-sprig by Posted in Blandin Foundation
+by Wade Fauth Posted in Blandin Foundation

 Today we welcome Wade Fauth, vice president of the Blandin Foundation.
 As vice president of the Foundation, Wade is responsible for organizational assessment and planning as well as coordination of the Foundation’s leadership, policy, grants, communications, and information services activities.